openvar/variantValidator/INSTALLATION.md

 ```
 $ python setup.py install
 ```
-For development purposes, you can install
+For development purposes, you can use
 ```
 $ pip install -e .
 ```